aperiosoftware/esac-astropy/README.md

 ## Contributing to open source software

 This workshop makes use of several open source software packages, primarily astropy, which rely on contributions from the community.
-If youre interested in contributing to the development or organisation of open source software, see [this list of resources](contributing.md)
+If you're interested in contributing to the development or organisation of open source software, see [this list of resources](contributing.md).

 ## If you are short on time